Appendix: tabulated_data Utility

 refprop Mode

 Purpose: sample pure-fluid properties with CoolProp backends and generate tabulated outputs.
+Use --backend HEOS for the built-in CoolProp backend.
+Use --backend REFPROP only when REFPROP is installed and available to CoolProp.

 Additional flags: